patternfly/patternfly-org/source/styles/color-palette/index.md

 <div class="row important-box-row">
   <div class="col-md-12 important-box">
         <h2>Important</h2>
         <p>Use these color swatches to ensure that you are using the correct colors -- do not use the eyedropper tool to select colors.
-Palettes for Adobe Photoshop, Adobe Illustrator and Sketch, that have the correct hex colors in swatch form, are also available to download and install. </p>
+Palettes for Adobe Photoshop, Adobe Illustrator, Sketch, Inkscape, and GIMP that have the correct hex colors in swatch form, are also available to download and install. </p>
     <div class="important-center-container">
       <div class="row">
         <div class="col-md-4 download-button">